 IMG_1012.jpg

 Born in Missouri, I have lived many places throughout the midwest.
-My father whom I admire was a business man.
+My father was a business man.
 His job required our family to move every other year as his career grew.
 My best friends during these transitions were the family dogs.
 It was not unusual to find me hanging out with them in the dog house.
 Being the new kid in school, I was a bit quiet and immersed myself in drawing.
 It was one of the parts of me that I resonated with the most.
 It took me to another world.
 I worked from my surroundings.
 I drew the students sitting around the room, the stuff on my desk and animals using reference photos from books and encyclopedias.
 I felt as if there was so much I wanted to learn.
 I received many requests for art projects from my classmates and teachers.
 I won my first city wide competition when I was in second grade.
 It was a portrait of my mom for Mother’s Day.

 My mother, a gifted architectural designer along with my grandmother who taught china painting, were among my earliest artistic influences.
 I accompanied my mother to a community college watercolor class when I was just 5 years old.
 After being recognized by the teacher and often used as an example for the class, my mother later enrolled me a summer art class at the Nelson-Atkins Museum of Art in Kansas City.
 Again, I attended as the youngest student.
 I loved this class.
 We would sit in the grass on warm summer days and draw the character of old trees.

 Through the years my passion took a back seat.
-Once married I moved to St Louis.
-I then applied my creative skills as a make-up artist while still focusing on the face.
-After my son was born, we moved to Chicago.

-Shortly after the birth of my daughter I left Chicago and moved to Branson MO and raised my children as a single Mom.
-It was a small town atmosphere with a sense of culture and breathtaking beauty, attracting millions of people a year.
-As the kids grew, I attended various workshops through the years and I slowly started to enter the world of art again doing pastel commissions and a few shows in my spare time.
+I moved from Chicago to Branson Missouri to raise my children as a single mom.
+It was a vacation destination with breathtaking beauty, I attended various workshops through the years and I slowly started to enter the world of art again doing pastel commissions and a few shows in my spare time.
 I won several awards including Jurors Choice with SVAA and Table Rock Art Gallery.
-I have displayed my works at Chateau On The Lake, Ralph-Foster Museum, Branson Hilton Convention Center, and Juanita K. Hammons Hall of the Preforming Arts Center.
+I have shown my works at Chateau On The Lake, Ralph-Foster Museum, Branson Hilton Convention Center, Juanita K. Hammons Hall of the Preforming Arts and Art Santa Fe.
 I also participated in the National and California State Duck Stamp competitions, and have been published in the English Setter Association of America Yearbook.
-My paintings were recently selected by Walmart for a national program to hang as murals in four stores in three states.
-I am a member of Fresh Gallery, Springfield Regional Arts Council, Branson Regional Arts Council, Best of Missouri Hands, and Springfield Visual Art Alliance and Oil Painters of America.
+My paintings were selected by Walmart for a national program to hang as murals across three states.
+I am a member of Springfield and Branson Regional Arts Councils, Best of Missouri Hands, and Oil Painters of America.

 DSC_4207.jpg